 Disclosure: This post contains affiliate links (among regular links) to products I own and like, or which I think you might like.
 This means that, at no extra cost to you, I will earn a commission if you click through and make a purchase.

 Well, she said she was singing because a while back she’d glimpsed a large, furry animal in the middle of the trail, likely a bear!
 It did not race off into the woods as bears normally do because it didn’t see her.
 Or hear or smell her, apparently.
 So she began singing.

-The trail turned onto an ATV path for 2.5 miles, and things began to get unpleasant re: mosquitoes.
+Eventually, the trail turned onto an ATV path for 2.5 miles (4 km), and things began to get unpleasant re: mosquitoes.
 I’ve been so lucky this hike, as I haven’t had to break out the full bug suit yet, and have only worn the head net on and off.
 Well, at one point it was horrendous, and I was longing for the bug suit.
 Mosquitoes were chomping me everywhere, even if I’d just sprayed DEET on myself!
 Luckily it began to rain again, and that drove away the pests.
-The rain kept up until I got off the trail.
+The rain kept up until I got off the trail in Grand Marais.
 Phew!

-So today was an average day scenery-wise.
+So today ended up being just an average day on the trail, scenery-wise.
 Just a lovely walk in the woods.
 But that’s O.K.
 Those days are good, too.

 MN NCT miles to date: 266.3 (428.6 km)

 Total NCT miles to date: 552.7 (889.5 km)